Dr Pooja Goddard (née Panchmatia)

 Pooja grew up on the foothills of Mount Kenya.
 Now she is a long way from home but enjoying her new role as a Lecturer at Loughborough University.
 Her academic career started with a First class (Hons) MChem (Chemistry) degree from Coventry University which included an industrial placement at GlaxoSmithKline.
-She then went on to pursue a PhD at the University of Warwick with Prof. Mark Rodger.
+She then went on to pursue a PhD at the University of Warwick with the late Prof. Mark Rodger.
 This was part funded by industry (Cabot Speciality Fluids) and by the Warwick Postgraduate Scholarship.
 The project involved Computational and Experimental Studies of Formate Brines.
 These are dense but viscose salt brines used in oil drilling applications.

 In 2005, Pooja moved to the Dept. of Physics and Materials Science at Uppsala University, Sweden, working with Prof. Peter Oppeneer, Dr. Biplab Sanyal and Prof. Olle Eriksson on a FP7 project looking at diagnosing malaria using a magneto-optical technique which would be fast, efficient and reliable and most importantly non-invasive.
 After 3 ½ years she joined the University of Bath as an EPSRC Research Officer working with Prof. Saiful Islam.
 The projects involved computational studies of Energy Materials with applications in Sustainable Technologies such as Li Ion Batteries, Fuel Cells and Thin Film PV materials.
-Since then she has been Senior Research Fellow at the University of Huddersfield, before joining the team at Loughborough.
+Since then she has been Senior Research Fellow at the University of Huddersfield, before joining the team at Loughborough in 2015.

 My research focusses on computational studies of fundamental processes in complex materials at the atomic/quantum scale.
 This requires a good understanding of the structural, electronic, magnetic and transport properties which are crucial in identifying novel functional materials for sustainable energy and or catalytic applications.
 The nature of defects in inorganic solids as well as their effect on electronic and transport properties is also important in not only understanding the key structural/property relationships but also in the next phase of materials design with enhanced performance.
 In addition to this a sound understanding of nano-ionic properties can yield a wealth of materials with significant technological impact.